spookylukey/django-views-the-right-way/source/delegation.rst

 it has built up by now (which I'll represent using the function ``apply_product_filtering()`` below).
 How should we do that?

-One way would be to treat this the same as what we did in :doc:`common-context-data` — wrap the body of the existing ``product_list`` view into a function that takes some parameters and returns the data to be added to the context.
+One way would be to do what we did in :doc:`common-context-data` — wrap the body of the existing ``product_list`` view into a function that takes some parameters and returns the data to be added to the context.
 However, in some cases that interface won't work.
 For instance, if the view decides that in some cases it will return a completely different kind of response — perhaps a redirection, for example — then it won't fit into that mould.

 Instead we'll use what I'm going to call **delegation** — our entry-point view will delegate the rest of the work to another function.